-- (g) Grievances will be processed as quickly as possible but at a time and in a manner which will not unduly disrupt the operations of the publisher. - (h) If no written request for arbitration is received within 20 working days after the decision of the Joint Standing Committee is given, the grievance shall be deemed to have been settled. - (i) Time limits set out in this section may be extended, in writing, by mutual agreement. - (j) The single arbitrator or arbitration board shall not have the power to alter or change any of the provisions of this Agreement, nor to give any decision inconsistent with the terms or provisions of this Agreement. - (k) The Union shall have the right to file a grievance based on a difference directly with the Employer arising out of the Agreement concerning the interpretation, application, administration or alleged contravention of the Agreement.
+- (h) Grievances will be processed as quickly as possible but at a time and in a manner which will not unduly disrupt the operations of the publisher. - (i) If no written request for arbitration is received within twenty (20) working days after the decision of the Grievance Committee is given, the grievance shall be deemed to have been settled. - (j) Time limits set out in this section may be extended by mutual agreement. - (k) The single arbitrator or arbitration board shall not have the authority to amend or add to any of the provisions of this Agreement, or to substitute any new provisions in lieu thereof, nor to give any decision inconsistent with the terms or provisions of this Agreement. - (l) The Union shall have the right to file a grievance based on a difference directly with the employer arising out of the Agreement concerning the interpretation, application, administration or alleged contravention of the Agreement.

-Such grievance shall be submitted in writing by the Union to the Publisher within ten (10) working days following the occurrence or origination of the circumstances giving rise to the grievance commencing at Step No. 2 of the Grievance Procedure set out above.
+Such grievance shall be submitted in writing by the Union to the Publisher within fifteen (15) working days following the occurrence or origination of the circumstances giving rise to the grievance commencing at Step 2 of the Grievance Procedure set out above.

-(I) The decision of the arbitrator or the majority of an arbitration board will be final and binding upon the Employer, the Union and the employees.

-- (m) Each of the parties to this Agreement shall pay the cost of the arbitrator appointed by it, and the parties shall each pay one-half the cost of the Chairperson. - (n) For the purpose of this Agreement, "grievance" means a complaint arising from the interpretation, application, administration or alleged violation of this Agreement.
+- (m) The decision of the arbitrator or the majority of an arbitration board will be final and binding upon the Employer, the Union and the employees. - (n) Each of the parties to this Agreement shall pay the cost of the arbitrator appointed by it, and the parties shall each pay one-half the cost of the Chairperson.